callahanchris/callahanchris.github.io/source/_posts/2014-07-10-lessons-from-refactoring-tic-tac-toe.markdown

 # ...10 more lines of code...
 ```

-and the new implementation in the `Blocker` class:
+and the new implementation of the `Blocker` class:

 ```ruby
 class Blocker < TTT::Computer::Winner